Nordstrom Inc. (JWN) and the Battle of Fundamentals vs. Technicals

 Sponsored

-The average price from analysts is $35.28, which is $0.48 above the current price.
+The average price from analysts is $35.28, which is -$1.24 below the current price.
 JWN currently public float of 109.79M and currently shorts hold a 11.80% ratio of that float.
 Today, the average trading volume of JWN was 3.89M shares.

 JWN’s Market Performance

-JWN stocks went down by -4.37% for the week, with a monthly drop of -18.07% and a quarterly performance of -3.95%, while its annual performance rate touched 100.06%.
-The volatility ratio for the week stands at 3.98% while the volatility levels for the past 30 days are set at 5.45% for Nordstrom Inc..
-The simple moving average for the period of the last 20 days is -6.21% for JWN stocks with a simple moving average of 39.89% for the last 200 days.
+JWN stocks went up by 2.76% for the week, with a monthly drop of -2.43% and a quarterly performance of -3.84%, while its annual performance rate touched 104.76%.
+The volatility ratio for the week stands at 5.01% while the volatility levels for the past 30 days are set at 4.64% for Nordstrom Inc..
+The simple moving average for the period of the last 20 days is -1.11% for JWN stocks with a simple moving average of 44.38% for the last 200 days.

 Analysts’ Opinion of JWN